-Steering addicts to a rehab program gives them the chance to get clean and have a fresh start.
+Steering addicts to a rehab program give them the chance to get clean and have a fresh start.
 A court-ordered program puts them in a position to decide to get help or go to prison.
 This situation makes them face the seriousness of the matter in a way that family and friends may not have been able to make clear to them.
 And this option is much less expensive to taxpayers than putting drug offenders in prison.

 The state of Maryland found significant savings when it implemented alternatives to prisons: costs decreased from $20,000 to $4,000 on average.
 The savings to taxpayers were significant, even when the cost of treatment, which ranged from $1,800-$6,800, was considered.
-From an economic standpoint, it makes sense to avoid putting heroin addicts in jail and instead pointing them toward treatment programs.
+From an economic standpoint, it makes sense to avoid putting heroin addicts in jail and instead of pointing them toward treatment programs.

 From a law enforcement perspective, if more addicts are sent to treatment programs to get the help they need, fewer of them will commit property offenses to support a habit.
-Police resources could then be used respond to other types of calls.
+Police resources could then be used to respond to other types of calls.

 Results of Rehab vs. Prison for Addicts

 In California, Proposition 36 mandated that offenders coming into the justice system charged with drug-related crimes be treated for their substance abuse issue as opposed to sentenced to prison.
 This program cost the state millions in the first few years, but over the long term, it is expected to be a good investment, potentially saving CA up to $150 million per year.